 Possible Bumps in the Road

 As you start a moving company, you may encounter some bumps along the road.
-For example, during this housing market slump, fewer people are moving.
+For example, during a housing market slump, fewer people are moving.
 It is a good idea to expand to junkyard hauling as well; in today’s economy, people are participating more in events like rummage sales and streamlining to decrease their storage expenses.
 Plenty of people need trucks, vans, and moving help just to get their unwanted belongings to the junkyard.

-Getting Customers as You Start a Moving Company
+Getting Customers When Starting a Moving Company

 Need help with marketing?
 Download our free sample marketing plan to create your own strategy to generate new business.